-They remodeled the area underneath the stairs to include the family's message center, a tucked-away recycling center, and a butler's pantry.
+The remodeled area underneath the stairs includes the family's message center, a tucked-away recycling center, and a butler's pantry.

 The butler's pantry closet is perfect for storing rarely used serving pieces.
 The smaller nook near the base of the stairs houses the recycling center.
 Here, roll-out bins keep the recyclables separated and hidden.